danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 by a NervesHub CA, but eventually you will probably want to switch to a custom CA. This does a couple things for you:

-  * Eases manufacturing.
+  * eases manufacturing
-  * You retain full control over the trust chain.
+  * you retain full control over the trust chain
-  * You can use the same CA for multiple things where it makes sense.
+  * you can use the same CA for multiple things where it makes sense, for example if you wanted to leverage both AWS IoT Core and NervesHub while only managing a single device certificate
-  * You can leverage a CA external to NervesHub, be it your own custom CA, or a well known one like Amazon.
+  * you can leverage a CA external to NervesHub, be it your own custom CA, or a well known one like Amazon

 In order to setup JITP with NervesHub one must:

-  * register a custom CA certificate.
+  * register a custom CA certificate
-  * ensure device certificates have an Authority Key Identifier pointing at the custom CA certificate.
+  * ensure device certificates have an Authority Key Identifier pointing at the custom CA certificate
-  * provide the customa CA certificate on request.
+  * provide the custom CA certificate on request
-  * still provide the NervesHub CA certificates.
+  * still provide the NervesHub CA certificates

 Going forward when an unprovisioned device attempts to connect to the NervesHub service the following will happen:

-  * A Device will be created.
+  * a Device will be created
-  * A DeviceCertificate will be created.
+  * an associated DeviceCertificate will be created

 At this point the device has become a Device and it can communicate with NervesHub.